MrCoffey/translations/006/english.md

 ![Episode 006](https://s3-us-west-2.amazonaws.com/rubycastio-assets-production/asciicasts/006/images/002.png "calendar_sql_query")

 First, we'll start with the partial where this is occurring: `app/views/calendars/_day.html.erb`.
 This is rendered 42 times, meaning we have an `Active Record` scope that gets called each time.
 Instead, let's pass in some data.
 We are currently passing in this `day` variable which has two values: (1) the date the day partial should render and (2) the collection of CSS classes that are rendered with the partial.
-We'll be adding a third one, which is the events that we're going to render because they belong to a specific date.
+We'll be adding a third one, which are the events we're going to render because they belong to a specific date.

 ```ruby
     <div data-day="<%= day[0].strftime("%d") %>"